ejmastnak/ejmastnak.github.io/index.md

 [**Real-time LaTeX using (Neo)Vim**]({% link tutorials/vim-latex/intro.md %})
 <br>
-A professionally-written guide to turbocharged mathematical typesetting
+A guide to turbocharged mathematical typesetting

 [**Find your footing on Arch Linux**]({% link tutorials/arch/about.md %})
 <br>